 The Chase is intoxicating for Casanova--outside of that, he gets bored.
 Borderline females are the only ones who are better at this game than he is~ and in truth, they can hold his attention indefinitely.
 Years after their split, he's still lamenting about "the one who got away" and insisting it was "real love" even though his attachment fears caused him to act-out, and surely hastened the death of that relationship.

-Stealing you away from somebody else can fuel a borderline male's ego, and ease his long-standing insecurities.
-He may have had a father who cheated, and a variety of complex feelings about being left alone to soothe his pitiful, victim-like Waif mother, could prompt him to compulsively repeat his dad's unsavory practices with pre-attached females.
+Stealing you away from somebody else can fuel a borderline male's ego, and ease his long-standing self-doubts and insecurities.
+He may have had a father who cheated, and a variety of complex feelings about being left alone to soothe a pitiful, victim-like Waif mother, may lure him into compulsively repeating his dad's unsavory practices with pre-attached, moderately discontent females.